crnjihia/Rock-Paper-Scissors/README.md

+Here’s an updated version of your README file for the Rock Paper Scissors project, reflecting the changes made to implement a UI and update the game logic:

+---

 # Rock Paper Scissors

 Welcome to the Rock Paper Scissors Project!
 This project is a simple web-based implementation of a Rock, Paper, Scissors game, created as part of the Odin Project curriculum.
-The game is played entirely via the console and serves as an introductory exercise to JavaScript, HTML, and CSS.
+The game allows players to interact via buttons on a webpage rather than through console prompts.

 ## Project Structure

-The project consists of the following files:
+The project now includes the following files:

 - `index.html`: The HTML file that serves as the entry point for the web page.
-- `script.js`: The JavaScript file that contains the logic for the Rock, Paper, Scissors game.
+- `index.js`: The JavaScript file that contains the updated logic for the Rock, Paper, Scissors game with UI interaction.

-## Features
+## Updated Features

-- Randomly generates a computer choice (rock, paper, or scissors).
-- Prompts the user for their choice.
-- Plays a single round of Rock, Paper, Scissors.
+- Presents a UI with buttons for Rock, Paper, and Scissors.
-- Keeps track of the scores for both the user and the computer.
+- Dynamically updates the result and score display on the webpage.
+- Removes the console-based interaction and replaces it with event-driven button clicks.
-- Plays 5 rounds and declares a winner based on the scores.
+- Tracks scores and declares a winner once one player reaches 5 points.

 ## Getting Started